 Maryland finally debuts online sports betting on Nov.
 23

-After what felt like an incredibly slow rollout, online sportsbooks officially debuted the day before Thanksgiving this year.
+After what felt like an incredibly slow rollout, online sportsbooks officially debuted the day before Thanksgiving 2022.

 Ten sportsbooks were approved by the Sports Wagering Application Review Commission (SWARC) to offer online sports betting in Maryland.
 A handful of those brands even announced incredible pre-launch welcome offers.
 Seven of those went live at launch.